2015 Summer Events

-August 13 Bygone Skiers and Lost Ski Hills 7:00 p.m., Dessert and talk will be held at Dillon Community Church next to the Schoolhouse Museum. .In a multimedia presentation, Caryn and Peter Boddie will take you on a tour of the hills folks once skied in Summit County and other parts of Colorado, while introducing you to the ski pioneers.
+August 13 Bygone Skiers and Lost Ski Hills 7:00 p.m., The talk will be held at Dillon Community Church next to the Schoolhouse Museum. .In a multimedia presentation, Caryn and Peter Boddie will take you on a tour of the hills folks once skied in Summit County and other parts of Colorado, while introducing you to the ski pioneers.
 They are the authors of two books for The History Press on lost ski areas and will sign books at the event.
-The cost of this fundraiser is $10 for SHS Members and $15 for non-members.
+This event is free to all.
 No reservation is required.

 August 17 Washington Mine Tour 10:00 a.m.
 Rick Hague and Rich Skovlin will lead a very special and unique tour of the Washington Mine south of Breckenridge.
 Following the tour, participants will enjoy a miner’s meal complete with pasty and other goodies.
 The cost is $25 for SHS members and $35 for non-members.
 Reservations required by August 10 for this fund-raising event.
 970-468-2207